RyanHaire/hackville-2021/README.md

 # ShareXpense

 A mobile web app made with reactjs.
-This app allows users to create a group where they can invite other people to share the expense evenly.
+This app allows users to create a group where they can invite other people to share an expense evenly.

 ## Available Scripts for Deployment